GC03/Death_Blow_Mod/README.md

 I started with adding a DaggerController script(https://github.com/GC03/Death_Blow_Mod/blob/50052a526d35edf48f8ac6fa7a641d2d2f7fdd2e/Project%20179/Assets/Scripts/DaggerController.cs) and attached it to the dagger prefab.
 I first coded in the part of the dagger hitting the enemy and dealing damage.
 This part was not too much of a headache, just the usual collision detection between colliders.
 However, when I tried to code the logic for the player picking up the dagger on the floor, I tried using the same logic and it did not work.
 I was confused by this behaviour, and I made sure that the player had a capsule collider and the dagger had a box collider.
 Yet despite hours of testing, I was not able to make the collision detection work.
 The worst thing was that, in game the player was able to step on top of the dagger, so that implied that the colliders did work, just not the detection.
 After a long time of research, I finally found out the culprit was the CharacterController component, something I never used before.
 Turns out this component has its own collider and collision detection system, and it would not work with the dagger's collider detection.
 In the end, I relocated the detection of player touching dagger to the PlayerMovement script https://github.com/GC03/Death_Blow_Mod/blob/50052a526d35edf48f8ac6fa7a641d2d2f7fdd2e/Project%20179/Assets/Scripts/PlayerMovement.cs#L255-L264 and the detection finally worked.
 However, the collision detection was triggered multiple times resulting in more than 1 dagger replenished.
 I had to use a boolean variable firstTouched to ignore the multiple calls to the function.

+### Sound effect
+I added a Audio Source component to the dagger prefab.
+In dagger controller, when the dagger hits an enemy, it will play a sound effect to signify hit.

+Credits to leohpaz for the impact sound effect (https://assetstore.unity.com/packages/audio/sound-fx/rpg-essentials-sound-effects-free-227708)